metaplex-foundation/docs/docs/create-candy/01-introduction.md

 `solana-keygen help new`
 :::

-If your me, you'll redact your mnemonic, store it somewhere safe and take advantage of the `--outfile` flag.
+If you're me, you'll redact your mnemonic, store it somewhere safe and take advantage of the `--outfile` flag.

 ```bash
 $ solana-keygen new --outfile ~/.config/solana/devnet.json